quantum-kittens/quantum-kittens.github.io/_posts/2022-06-10-CHAPTER-3-Part-2-Multiple-Qubits-Entanglement-and-Bell-States.md

 #Create Doorbell Entangler Circuit

-doorbell_circuit = QuantumCircuit(2, 2) # add two qubits (Whiskerton marbles) and two classical bits (to store the measurement outcome)
+doorbell_circuit = QuantumCircuit(2, 2) # Create a circuit with two qubits (Whiskerton marbles) and two classical bits (to store the measurement outcome).

-doorbell_circuit.h(0) # add a Hadamard gate to the first qubit
+doorbell_circuit.h(0) # Add a Hadamard gate to the first qubit/

-doorbell_circuit.cx(0,1) # add a cnot gate with the first qubit as the control and the second qubit as the target; the target flips its state when the control is in the 1 state
+doorbell_circuit.cx(0,1) # Add a cnot gate with the first qubit as the control and the second qubit as the target.
+The target flips its state when the control is in the 1 state.

-doorbell_circuit.measure([0,1],[0,1]) # add measurement operators (this is equivalent to a cat looking directly at the outer marble)
+doorbell_circuit.measure([0,1],[0,1]) # Add measurement operators (this is equivalent to a cat looking directly at the outer marble).

-doorbell_circuit.draw('mpl') # see how the circuit looks
+doorbell_circuit.draw('mpl') # See how the circuit looks.

 ```

-As an exercise, run the this circuit in a similar way to the marble circuit in [Chapter 2](https://quantum-kittens.github.io/posts/CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements/)!
+As an exercise, run this circuit in a similar way to the marble circuit in [Chapter 2](https://quantum-kittens.github.io/posts/CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements/)!

 *Note: the Qiskit code provided is open source, and does not fall under the copyright of Quantum Kittens.*